anaelleltd/nova-spektr-static/codex/codex.md

 While the need for, and broad intention of, the Fellowship is now clear it is important to define its specific goals.
 We can break these down into benefits, recognition and nurturing.

 The Polkadot Fellowship focusses on the sustenance and enrichment of technical expertise relied upon primarily by the Polkadot Main Network.
 Technologies specific to the core protocol and its practical realisations are explicitly covered.
 Technologies not specific to the core protocol are generally not covered.
-While members may engage in any number of activities beyond immediate technical work (designing, programming, debugging), the goal of the organisation is nonetheless that of building technical knowledge critical for the continued existance and evolution of the network protocol itself.
+While members may engage in any number of activities beyond immediate technical work (designing, programming, debugging), the goal of the organisation is nonetheless that of building technical knowledge critical for the continued existence and evolution of the network protocol itself.

 The Fellowship thus aims to embody the expertise over the protocol, its formalisation and design which is utilised by any realisation of the Polkadot meta-protocol (*i.e.* a node implementation), as well as any specific realisation of the Polkadot runtime and any code or technology primarily utilised for the routine maintenance of the network and without which would seriously inhibit the network's potential to sustain itself.